casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 :::info

 You can always try out storing different types in the context.
-A distinction between storing data in the context of a smart contract and using dictionaries has to be mentioned.
+There is a distinction between storing data in the context of a smart contract and using dictionaries.
 The dictionaries can be used to store the data which is dapp centric.
 Just be sure to remember that the dictionary is not an SQL Database and only what is necessary and should be stored on the blockchain can go into the dictionary.
-The types stored in the contracts context could be regarded more as key links between parts of a bigger application.
+The objects referenced in a contract should only be used as links between contracts/dictionaries in a bigger application.

 :::